ardoq/rxbeach/README.md

 > Chill with streams at the RxBeach

 RxBeach is a toolbox for creating applications that uses streams to manage state.
-It is in the **very early ages** of implementation, and the API will change continuously.
+It is in the **very early stages** of implementation, and the API will change continuously.